-As described earlier in this CDR the target chase is air filled and together with the surrounding target pile it is cooled by air.
-There are two studies in progress that could eventually affect which gas is selected for use in the target chase/pile cooling system: (1) the LBNF Corrosion Task Force studies including both measurements at NuMI and associated modeling, and (2) LBNF studies of Air Releases to the Atmosphere.
+As described earlier in this CDR, the target chase is air filled and together with the surrounding target pile it is cooled by air.
+There are two studies in progress that could eventually determine gas selection for use in the target chase/pile cooling system: (1) the LBNF Corrosion Task Force studies that includes both measurements at NuMI and associated modeling, and (2) LBNF studies of Air Releases to the Atmosphere.
 The conclusion from either one or both of these studies could require that the oxygen and argon concentrations in the target pile cooling system be minimized to mitigate the possible problems of (1) corrosion due to ozone production, and/or (2) radionuclide emission to the Atmosphere.
 As discussed in the Neutrino Beam section of the CDR, compliance with a requirement to minimize the oxygen concentration will be accomplished by changing the cooling gas from air to nitrogen gas or possibly to helium.
 The conclusion of the “LBNF Beamline Air-Releases Design Review” [Air-Releases-Review] that took place in April 2015 indicates that the reference design scheme to keep air-releases under control is reasonable and with sufficient safety factor.
-We will need to revisit the air-releases calculations between CD1 and CD2 after we finalize the volumes of the target chase and decay pipe.
+We will need to revisit the air-releases calculations between CD-1 and CD-2 after we finalize the volumes of the target chase and decay pipe.